cnucci/t3-keyboard/README.md

 Whether diagnostic information of keyboard events should be logged.
 To enable logging, set to 1.

 ### T3_INCLUDE_LAYOUT_LOWERCASE
 Whether to build the pre-defined lower-case keyboard into the app.
-It is recommended you set this to 0 if you are not using it.
+It is recommended that you set this to 0 if you are not using it in order to reduce memory usage.

 ### T3_INCLUDE_LAYOUT_UPPERCASE
 Whether to build the pre-defined upper-case keyboard into the app.
-It is recommended you set this to 0 if you are not using it.
+It is recommended that you set this to 0 if you are not using it in order to reduce memory usage.

 ### T3_INCLUDE_LAYOUT_NUMBERS
 Whether to build the pre-defined number keyboard into the app.
-It is recommended you set this to 0 if you are not using it.
+It is recommended that you set this to 0 if you are not using it in order to reduce memory usage.

 ### T3_INCLUDE_LAYOUT_PUNC
 Whether to build the pre-defined punctuation keyboard into the app.
-It is recommended you set this to 0 if you are not using it.
+It is recommended that you set this to 0 if you are not using it in order to reduce memory usage.

 ### T3_INCLUDE_LAYOUT_BRACKETS
 Whether to build the pre-defined bracket keyboard into the app.
-It is recommended you set this to 0 if you are not using it.
+It is recommended that you set this to 0 if you are not using it in order to reduce memory usage.

 ## Constants
-### const char T3_LAYOUT_LOWERCASE
+### const char T3_LAYOUT_LOWERCASE[]
 This is a pre-defined keyboard layout with lower-case letters.

 ||||